ImMandl/vegfood_avsluttendeoppgave/README.md

 ### Demo
 Go to <a href="https://vegfood-avsluttendeoppgave.immandl.now.sh/">demo</a>

-N.B You might have to wait a bit before moving around the page or you can get error 500 or that nothing happens N.B.
+N.B You might have to wait a bit before moving around the page or you can get error 500 or that nothing happens because it loads a bit slow the first time.
+N.B.
 If you are having trouble with firestore authentication when viewing the page try to refresh the site.